emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 ## What is the Direction of Traffic?

-Based on the investigation so far I know the source IP address is from the internet and the destination Ip address if from the internal network.
+Based on the investigation so far, I know the source IP address is from the internet and the destination Ip address if from the internal network.
 * Therefor the direction of traffic is **Internet -> Company Network**.

 ## Check Whether the Attack Was Successful